Pioneer Square, Seattle: "Below the Line"

 Henry Broderick, approaching his 80th birthday in 1959, wrote of the neighborhood south of Yesler, "[P]erhaps never in all history, certainly not in America, has there ever existed such a massive collection of the demimonde grouped in a restricted area."
 There were "parlor houses" with marquees, celebrity madames—among them Lou Graham, Lila Young, and Raw McRoberts—and piano "professors".
 Scrupulous in their dealings, the parlor houses were completely tolerated by the city at the time, but there were also the far more controversial "crib houses" such as the Midway, the Paris and Dreamland near the corner of Sixth Avenue South and King Street.
 Each had a hundred or more cubicles—"cribs"—and they were not known for any particular honesty in their dealings.
 The city health department conducted inspections and attempted to keep venereal disease under control, but the state of medicine at the time was not such as to give them any great chance of success.
 Besides the brothels there were "an ungodly mixture of dives, dumps ... pawnshops, hash houses, dope parlors and ... the et cetera that kept the police guessing."
 Gambling prospered, as did the Box houses: part theater, part bar, part brothel.
 Police only dared enter the neighborhood in teams.
 Perhaps the only safe haven in the neighborhood was the saloon "Our House", which rented out safe deposit boxes.

+Seattle's non-Native settlers pressured Native Americans to leave the town by a variety of measures, including harassment, the 1855 Treaty of Point Elliott and an 1865 city law.
+Between 1855 and 1904, non-Native settlers burned 94 Duwamish longhouses to the ground and covered ancient villages to expand Seattle.
+However, the town relied on Native Americans for trade, canoe transportation, and labor at the Yesler mill.
+As the town grew and forced many Native residents to move further away, eventually some visited the town via camping on Ballast Island, a small artificial island created by dumped ship ballast near Washington and Main streets.
+People visited and lived on the island until the 1890s, when the town built piers over the land.
+The island's residents worked in sawmills, canneries, and hops farms; patronized city businesses; and traded at the Golden Rule Bazaar.
+They also hosted events like canoe races, salmon smoking and feasts.

 In 1870, Father Francis Xavier Prefontaine founded Seattle's first Catholic Church, the Church of Our Lady of Good Help in the heart of this district, at Third Avenue South and Washington Street.
 Two decades later, Lou Graham opened the city's most famous parlor house diagonally across the street.
 Father Prefontaine is commemorated by a street in the neighborhood, Prefontaine Place.